Noshad A. Shaikh

-As Secretary of Health, he had a pivotal role in drafting and implementing the first Provincial Health Policy.
+As Secretary of Health, he had a pivotal role in drafting and implementing the first provincial health policy.
 He was the pioneer architect in the development of Safe Blood Transfusion Act 2006, Private Hospitals Regulatory Authority bill and the telemedicine project in the province of Sindh.

-Under his leadership, Liaquat University of Medical and Health Sciences Jamshoro become the first public sector medical institution in the country to introduce Biomedical Ethics and IT as subjects in the undergraduate syllabus.
+Under his leadership, Liaquat University of Medical and Health Sciences Jamshoro became the first public sector medical institution in the country to introduce biomedical ethics and IT as subjects in the undergraduate syllabus.
 He introduced an integrated curriculum and a semester system, and established a cardiac surgery unit, a minimally invasive surgery unit, and regular public awareness programs.

-Noshad is also honorary Director of the Pakistan Medical and Research Council (PMRC) Jamshoro, and the Chief Editor of JLUMHS, the official research journal of the university.
+Noshad is also honorary director of the Pakistan Medical Research Council (PMRC) Jamshoro, and the chief editor of JLUMHS, the official research journal of the university.